 (6) [Any benefits provided in addition to the fixed dollar [hospital] [event] benefit.]

-Drafting Note: The above descriptions shall be stated clearly and concisely.

 D. Disability Income Protection Coverage (Outline of Coverage)

 An outline of coverage, in the form prescribed below, shall be issued in connection with policies or certificates meeting the standards of Section 8C of this regulation.
-The items included in the outline of coverage must appear in the sequence prescribed:
+The items included in the outline of coverage must appear in the sequence prescribed and be stated clearly and concisely:

 [COMPANY NAME]